-Stinging insects play a vital role in the wild, but they can be a real nuisance around your home.
+Stinging insects play a vital role in the wild, but they can be a real nuisance around your yard or home.
 A variety of insects have stingers, such as bees, hornets, wasps, yellow jackets and scorpions.
 When these pests take up residence in your home, they can become dangerous to your family and your pets.
-Not only do these insects cause painful stings, they can also elicit extreme allergic reactions in those with an allergy to their venom.
+Not only do these insects cause painful stings, but they can elicit extreme allergic reactions in those with an allergy to their venom.
 Some of these allergies are so severe that people can die from a single sting without immediate medical treatment.
 Because of this danger, insect stings kill more people every year in the U.S. than poisonous snake bites.

 Honeybees and bumble bees can sting, but they are incredibly valuable to humans because they pollinate many of our food sources, like berries, tomatoes and eggplant.
-If the nest you encounter belongs to honeybees or bumble bees, it should be left alone or protected if possible.
+If the nest you encounter belongs to honeybees or bumble bees, it should be left alone or protected and rehomed if possible.

 The pros at MosquitoNix® can help determine which type of stinging pest is buzzing around your home with our informative Pest Library.

-Bee vs. Wasp
+Bee Vs. Wasp

 Types of Stinging Insects